michaelspiss/sphere-volume-monte-carlo/README.md

 # Volume of a sphere: Monte Carlo method
-The project is a visualisation of a vague way to calculate the volume of a sphere using the Monte Carlo method
+The project is a visualisation of a vague way to calculate the volume of a sphere using the Monte Carlo method.

 This small project was created for a better understanding of how the Monte Carlo method works to calculate the volume of a sphere and also to help others understanding it at all (without the use of any complicated maths).